-The natural law of conservation of energy is something my readers might be familiar with, but it’s worth repeating here.
+The natural law of conservation of energy is worth repeating here.
 This universal law of physics states that energy is neither created nor destroyed.
-To see energy in this context, it can then only be transferred between sources.
+To see energy in this context, it can only be transferred between sources.
 This law applies directly to our foods and to the energy that we extract from this transference.

 Imagine an apple.
 An apple, or any other type of food, is made up of molecules -- collections and combinations of atoms.
 Atoms serve as the universe’s building blocks.
 The atoms are held together with electromagnetic atomic bonds within the molecules.
 These bonds all require an amount of energy to be formed as the atoms were combined.
 They release equivalent amounts of energy as the bonds are broken apart.